9 Best SoapUI Alternatives for API Testing in 2026

 How to Choose the Right SoapUI Alternative

-If you need SOAP/WSDL support: ReadyAPI (direct SoapUI upgrade), Katalon Studio (WSDL import), or JMeter (native SOAP support).
-These tools handle WSDL parsing and SOAP envelope construction natively.
+If you need SOAP/WSDL support: ReadyAPI (direct upgrade), Katalon Studio (WSDL import), or JMeter (free, native SOAP).
+These are the only tools here that parse WSDL and build SOAP envelopes natively.

-If you are moving from SOAP to REST: Postman or Insomnia provide modern REST-first experiences.
-Postman has the largest ecosystem, while Insomnia offers a cleaner interface.
+If you are moving from SOAP to REST: Postman for the ecosystem, Insomnia for the cleaner client.

-If your team writes Java: REST Assured gives you API tests as code that integrate with Maven/Gradle builds.
-Karate DSL provides a no-code alternative that still runs on the JVM.
+If your team writes Java: REST Assured for tests as code; Karate for a no-code DSL that still runs on the JVM and handles XML gracefully.

 Frequently Asked Questions